chiefmikey/docker-images/alpine-craftcms/README.md

 # **Alpine CraftCMS**

-An Alpine-based image running Apache 2 serving a fresh CraftCMS installation with PHP 8 using PHP-FPM
+Run Apache 2 serving a new CraftCMS installation with PHP 8 using PHP-FPM

 _This image requires minimal configuration to launch and successfully render the